As if helicopters and jets weren’t bad enough (see last blog), I ran into a

 “This is a computer lab, Waverly.
 Nobody owns anything here.”

-“He does this every time.
-It’s the only computer that will log me on.”
+the only computer that will log me on.”

 While she pouted, I looked over at Kently.
 He sat happily insulting students to his left and right and enjoying the best window view.